A hyperbolic Kac-Moody Calogero model: Conclusions

 Spherical angular Calogero models are obtained by reducing a rational Calogero model in $\R^n$ to the sphere~$S^{n-1}$.
 Analogously, we have defined a hyperbolic angular model by reducing a Calogero Hamiltonian in $\R^{1,n-1}$ to the (future) hyperboloid~$H^{n-1}$.
 The main difference to the conventional angular model is the non-compactness of hyperbolic space and the replacement of a finite spherical Coxeter reflection group by an infinite hyperbolic one.
 As a consequence, the Calogero-type potential of the model is an infinite sum over all hyperbolic reflections and not easily obtained in a closed form.
 However, it is a real automorphic function of an associated hyperbolic Kac--Moody algebra.

 We have worked out the details for the rank-3 case of $AE_3$ leading to a PGL(2,$\Z$) invariant quantum mechanical model on the Poincar\'e disk or the complex upper half plane.
 In this case, the potential can be reformulated as a Poincar\'e series, which converges outside the mirror lines of PGL(2,$\Z$).
 We then asked whether the integrability of the spherical angular models extends to the hyperbolic ones.
-To this end, we introduced the hyperbolic Dunkl operators for the $AE_3$ algebra and computed their commutators.
-It turned out that the presence of hyperbolic rank-2 subalgebras in $AE_3$ ruins the commutativity, which is an obstacle to integrability.
+To this end, we introduced the Dunkl operators for the $AE_3$ algebra, {\bf on $\R^{1,2}$ and on $H^2$,} and computed their commutators.
+It turned out that the presence of hyperbolic rank-2 subalgebras in $AE_3$ prevents a simple result (like zero).
+This may be an obstacle to integrability, but is not enough to rule it out.

-Finally, the energy spectrum of the $AE_3$ hyperbolic Calogero model is a deformation of the discrete parity-odd part of the spectrum of the hyperbolic Laplacian on square-integrable automorphic functions, because the singular lines of the potential impose Dirichlet boundary conditions on the boundary of the fundamental domain.
+We comment that the energy spectrum of the $AE_3$ hyperbolic Calogero model is a deformation of the discrete parity-odd part of the spectrum of the hyperbolic Laplacian on square-integrable automorphic functions, because the singular lines of the potential impose Dirichlet boundary conditions on the boundary of the fundamental domain.
 It remains to be seen whether the spectral flow with the coupling~$g$ is isospectral under integral increments of~$g$.

 Since the Weyl-alcove walls of certain hyperbolic Kac--Moody algebras are the cushions of the billard dynamics in the BKL approach~\cite{BKL1,BKL2}, the small-$g$ limit of our hyperbolic Kac--Moody Calogero system provides a model for cosmological billards~\cite{DHN}.
 The chaotic dynamics of such billards seems to be consistent with a formal integrability of the corresponding hyperbolic Toda-like theories~\cite{DHN}.
 Furthermore, an alternative description of BKL dynamics leads instead to Euler--Calogero--Sutherland potentials of the $\sinh^{-2}$ type, which also produce sharp walls in the BKL limit~\cite{Ryan,KhvMla}.
 This nurtures the hope that also our Calogero-type potentials retain a kind of integrability.
 Finally, the well-known quantum chaotic behavior of hyperbolic billards~\cite{Bogo} may be ``tamed'' by turning on our Kac--Moody Calogero potential, since in the large-$g$ limit the wave function will get pinned near the bottom of the potential.
 We hope that this opens a door to interesting further studies in this field.